 Insane mix of cars, speed, explosions, blood and zombies!
 Fight through an epic narrative campaign or test yourself in the Slaughter and Blood Race modes.
 Engage huge bosses, save survivors, drive crazy vehicles such as a bulldozer, fire truck or even a tank and smash everything in your way.
 Take part in the Blood Race tournament – chase other cars and take them down without mercy on brutal racing tracks.
 Jump into the Slaughter mode and survive as long as possible on specially crafted arenas.

-Don’t forget that Groupees’ Be Mine Special Edition will only be available for little less than two weeks, so don’t wait too long; unless you enjoy paying full price for indie games, that is.
+Don’t forget that Groupees’ Be Mine Special Edition will only be available for a little less than two weeks, so don’t wait too long; unless you enjoy paying full price for indie games, that is.
 Nothing wrong with that, but since a bundle has been made available and all – might as well, right?